 - Preheat your oven to 375ºF and line a baking sheet with parchment paper.

-- In a large bowl mix together all the dry ingredients (except the chocolate chips).
+- In a large bowl, mix all the dry ingredients (except the chocolate chips).

-- Add the oil and pumpkin puree to the bowl.
+- Add the melted oil and pumpkin puree to the bowl.

 - Mix just until the cookie dough comes together.